spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kafka/1-ext-kafka-cluster-cf.md

 Deployment request has been sent for stream 'fooz'
 ```

-When the `time` and `log` applications are successfully deployed and started in Cloud Foundry, they should automatically connect to the external Kafka cluster.
+When the `time` and `log` applications are successfully deployed and started in Cloud Foundry, they should automatically connect to the configured external Kafka cluster.

 You can verify the connection credentials by accessing `time` or `log`'s `/configprops` actuator endpoints.
 Likewise, you will also see the connection credentials printed in the app logs.